Creating a new SMS Trunk Group

 SMS Trunk Groups are created as follows:

 Step 1.
-Using the menu on the left-hand side of the page, navigate to the “Trunks” section, select "SMS Trunks", click the "+Add SMS Trunk" button, and choose the "Trunk Group" option (Fig. 1).
+Using the menu on the left-hand side of the page, navigate to the “Trunks” section, select "SMS IN", click the "+ Add SMS Trunk" button, and choose the "Trunk Group" option from the dropdown menu (Fig. 1).